umd-lib/reciprocal-borrowing/README.md

 (SP) provided in the [umd-lib/reciprocal-borrowing-dev-env][dev-env] GitHub repository.
 Refer to the README.md file in that repository for setup instructions.

+## Test Plan

+A basic test plan for verifying application functionality is provided in
+<docs/TestPlan.md>.

 ### "development_docker" Environment